Cuban Inmates Take Captives in La.

 ``We have a situation where we can no longer endure this and we want to be taken out of here and out of the United States,″ the first caller said, according to Ms. Feria. ``If they kill us, it is probably going to be after we have killed somebody.″

-Four of the five Cubans were among a group of 60 being held in the jail for the Immigration and Naturalization Service, pending deportation or other action.
-Officials described it as a typical intergovernmental arrangement like those with numerous county jails around the nation.
+Four of the five Cubans who started the rebellion were among a group of 60 being held in the jail for the Immigration and Naturalization Service, pending deportation or other action.
+Officials described it as a typical arrangement like those with numerous county jails around the nation.
 The fifth man was being held on state charges, the INS said.

 St. Martinville, in south-central Louisiana, is about 50 miles from Oakdale, where a federal deportation center was burned by 1,000 rioting Cuban inmates in 1987.
 Twenty-eight employees were taken hostage and held for eight days before all were released unharmed.